Tobi4486/PythonGame/README.md

 # PythonGame

-A top down classic games created using Pygame and Python
+A top down classic game created using Pygame and Python

 Tested on Python 3.10.1 and Pygame 2.1.2